erhanua/sept-2023-bootcamp-301/class-01/README.md

 - **System maintenance and evolution** − Easy to change and update the implementation without affecting the rest of the system.

 - **Independent** − Independency and flexible connectivity of components.
 Independent development of components by different group in parallel.
 Productivity for the software development and future software development.

+### 1-What is “props” short for?
+**“Props”** is a special keyword in React, which stands for **properties** and is being used for **passing data from one component to another.**
+But the important part here is that data with props are being passed in a **uni-directional flow.** (one way from parent to child)

+### 2-How are props used in React?
+- Firstly, define an attribute and its value(data)
+- Then pass it to child component(s) by using Props
+- Finally, render the Props Data
+### 3-What is the flow of props?
+The flow of props in React is unidirectional, from parent to child.
+This means that data (props) can only be passed from a parent component down to its child components.
+Child components cannot send props back to their parent component.
+If a child component needs to communicate back to its parent, it typically does so through functions passed down as props from the parent.
+This unidirectional data flow ensures predictability and simplicity in the structure and data management of React applications.